TonyLB/maketheworld/lambda/assets/cache/README.md

 [**mergeEntries**](./README.mergeEntries.md) adds several types of adjaceny list data to the Ephemera table

+**putAssetNormalized** adds a Meta::AssetNormalized record for the Asset being cached, to store the parsed and normalized structure of the asset (for later render-manipulation)

 **pushEphemera** adds a Meta::Asset record for the particular Asset being cached

 **updateDependencies** side-effects the Meta::Asset records of other imported assets, as needed